sighupio/getting-started/distro-on-minikube/README.md

 - `prometheus.demo.example.internal`

 To access the ingresses more easily via the browser, configure your local DNS to resolve the ingresses to the external minikube IP:

-> ℹ️ the following commands should be executed in another terminal of your host.
-Not inside the fury-getting-started container.

 1. Get the address of the cluster IP: